- Custom packaging is an excellent way to stand out amongst other eCommerce merchant competitors

 Soylent, a startup specializing in ready-to-eat smart food, plays the minimalism trend to perfection.
 A limited color palette and a clean design serve the brand's vision: nutrition made simple.
 The packaging goes straight to the point and is not burdened with unnecessary noise.
 Plus, they’re well-designed for shipping liquids, which is useful for Soylent’s drinks.

-The startup is booming globally and their simple but creative packaging design is playing a big part in its success, inspiring other startups like Feed along the way.
+The startup is booming globally and its simple but creative packaging design is playing a big part in its success, inspiring other startups like Feed along the way.

 YOPE is providing its customers with a new, healthier way of treating their hands.
 Their soap is free of preservatives and made with natural ingredients.